emmajanedrews/base-template/_posts/2017-10-25-2017-canadian-real-estate-market-update.md

 {% include youtube.html %}

-In Greater Vancouver, homebuyer demand continues to differ based on housing type.
+In Greater Vancouver, homebuyer demand continues to differ based on the housing type.
 We’re here today to take a closer look at what happened in the metro Vancouver housing market in September.

 Realtors registered over 2,800 sales on the MLS last month.
 That figure is up 25% from this time last year and up 13% when compared to the 10-year September sales average.

 {% include pullquote.html %}